 - 1 large onion, cut into thin slices with the grain of the onion

-- 2 tsp chipotle in adobo sauce or 1 tsp chipotle powder
+- 2 teaspoon chipotle in adobo sauce or 1 teaspoon chipotle powder

 - Pre-heat oven to 400 degrees.